10 Ideas for Charity Knitting

 Mother Bear Project is dedicated to providing comfort and hope to children affected by HIV/AIDS in emerging nations by giving them a gift of love in the form of a hand-knit or crocheted bear.

 The Magic Yarn Project crafts character wigs for children with medical hair loss.
-Their mission is to bring magic into the lives of children battling cancer, and to inspire volunteerism to make a difference.
+Their mission is to bring magic into the lives of children battling cancer and to inspire volunteerism to make a difference.

 Two others that I've contributed to, in addition to the fabulous groups above: https://alicesembrace.org/